awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateDBInstance.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the upper\-right corner of the AWS Management Console, make sure the AWS Region is the same as the one where you created your EC2 instance\.
+1. In the upper\-right corner of the AWS Management Console, check the AWS Region\.
+It should be the same as the one where you created your EC2 instance\.

 1. In the navigation pane, choose **Databases**\.